 Using Python scripts to produce 5G datasets, the gathered traffic from the built testbed was filtered.
-Flow ID, source IP address, source MAC address, destination IP address, source port, destination port, protocol, packet size, acknowledgement, and a binary label for classification were among the fields contained in the datasets.
+Flow ID, source IP, source MAC, destination IP, source port, destination port, protocol, packet size, acknowledgment, and a binary label for classification was among the fields contained in the datasets.
 The 5G dataset's unique row count is displayed in Table I. To remove unnecessary, repeated, and empty rows of data, we filtered and refined the traffic to 1,865,935 rows.
 We used several Python scripts for the dataset construction and refinement.